 Size-Exclusion Chromatography with Multi-Angle Light Scattering (SEC-MALS)

-The CMI has a SEC-MALS system with a Wyatt Dawn Heleos Multi-Angle Light Scattering (MALS, 18-angle) Detector, with in-line DLS detector and Optilab TrEX refractive index detector.
-SEC-MALS is used to measure the weight-averaged molar mass of proteins (and other macromolecules) in solution, and can determine oligomeric state and sample polydispersity.
-Size-exclusion chromatography (SEC) separates molecules based on hydrodynamic volume, but is dependent on similarity to a set of reference standards for accurate mass determination and fails for elongated or sticky proteins.
+Size-exclusion chromatography (SEC) separates molecules based on hydrodynamic volume, but is dependent on similarity to a set of reference standards for accurate estimates of mass and fails for elongated or sticky proteins.
 Multi-Angle Light static Scattering (MALS) is used to measure light scattering intensity accurately, which is proportional to the weight-averaged mass in solution.
 Combining SEC, MALS and concentration detectors in an SEC-MALS experiment allows for more accurate mass measurements that SEC or MALS alone.

 By using two concentration detectors (RI and UV), the molar mass and weight-fraction of a modifier can be determined.
 This can be used to measure protein and modifier masses of integral membrane proteins in detergent micelles and of glycosylated proteins.